-Salary and benefits-related costs increased by \$0.8 million due to higher headcount and related compensation.
-Clinical research and outside services costs increased by \$2.9 million due to expenses incurred for our AXA1125 EMMPACT Phase 2b Clinical Trial and AXA1125 Phase 2a Clinical Trial to treat Long COVID.
+Salary and benefits-related costs increased by \$0.6 million due to higher headcount and related compensation.
+Clinical research and outside services costs increased by \$2.5 million due to expenses incurred for our AXA1125 EMMPACT Phase 2b Clinical Trial to treat NASH and our AXA1125 Phase 2a Clinical Trial to treat Long COVID.